The Global Shift Network

 But the "cloud" is just someone else's computer.
 And artificial intelligence is not magic; it is physical.
 It requires vast amounts of raw materials, electricity, and most importantly, highly specialised hardware.

-To train a model like ChatGPT, you cannot use standard computer processors.
+To train advanced AI models, you cannot use standard computer processors.
 You need tens of thousands of specialized Graphics Processing Units (GPUs) wired together in massive, energy-hungry data centres.
 Right now, Nvidia designs the best AI GPUs in the world.
 Their H100 and Blackwell chips are the undisputed gold standard, and tech giants are spending billions to hoard them.

 But there is a catch that the stock market rarely focuses on: Nvidia does not actually make anything.